371student/SENG371Project/README.md

 As is evidenced, there is a strong correlation between the growth and coupling/dependencies in Django.
 Further work is needed to more completely understand the relationship between coupling and growth.
 It is still unclear if there is a one or two-way causal relationship between the two factors.
 The analysis of multiple repositories would reduce threats to the validity of our claims.

 #### Project Milestones
-*Below are the milestones for our project.
-Milestone 3 is ideal; however, may not be possible.*

 1. Feasibility Analysis (Feb.
 3) - Experiment with Snakefood and GitStats to verify that the data we need (in terms of coupling/dependencies and growth) is available.
 Record the run-time for these events and extrapolate over an entire cycle of our potential tool.
 2. Tool Creation (Feb.
 22)